Nol Card: Usage

 The Nol card can be used to pay the fare for travel on the metro, tram, buses and water buses, and for paid parking provided by the Roads and Transport Authority (RTA).
 The Nol card can also be used on taxis.
 Currently, only 8000+ taxis including airport taxis accept the Nol card.
-Starting in mid-2015, the RTA planned to upgrade taxi payment systems to accept Nol Cards as well as credit and debit cards.
+From mid 2015 on, all taxis will be equipped with an upgraded system to accept the Nol card along with Credit/Debit cards.
 The Nol card can also be used in lieu of credit/debit cards in convenience stores across the city.

 Types

 There are four different types of cards available: